Dr. Johnson discusses what causes cellulite and the treatments that may reduce it.

-Skin Tightening is often the only treatment necessary in women with predominantly linear cellulite.
+Skin Tightening is often the only treatment or procedure necessary in women with predominantly linear cellulite.
 These treatments are directed at tightening the skin and do not address the fat bulging and contracted pillars of classic cellulite.

 Of course, many women do not fall perfectly into either category.
 These women have areas of classic dimpling and other areas of wavy irregularity.
 These women respond to cellulite and skin tightening treatments.
 Many women with combined cellulite will be pleased with either treatment.
 Others may require both types of treatment.

 How do you evaluate my cellulite?

 For many years cellulite has been evaluated using a scoring system.
 The scoring system rates cellulite in this manner: